suitenumerique/drive/docs/metrics.md

 ## How to get the API key

-You need to log in to the Django admin and then go to `Api keys`.
+You need to log into the Django admin and then go to `Api keys`.

 Click `Add Api Key`.